fdecampredon/rx-flux/README.md

 });
 ```

-It also exposes a method `applyOperation`, this method allows to apply a transformation over the value held by te store:
+It also exposes a method `applyOperation`, this method allows to apply a transformation over the value held by the store:
 ```javascript
 var myStore = new MyStore(['foo']);